 Arjun: So what are the peculiar points of TCS on sale of goods under the Income Tax Act?

-Krishna: The major points on which a seller needs to pay keen attention while collecting TCS under section 206C (1H) are:
+Krishna: The key points on which a seller needs to pay keen attention while collecting TCS under section 206C (1H) are:

 - This section is applicable from 1st October 2020 onwards.
 So, sales made on or after 1.10.2020 shall only be liable for TCS.
 However, the 50 lakhs threshold limit to be calculated from 1.4.2020.
 Please note that receipt of the outstanding amount as on 30th September shall not be considered for calculating receipts liable for TCS.